 Farming in Australia

 The agriculture industry is the backbone of Australian society, putting food on the table for the entire nation.
-Agriculture is also the livelihood of thousands of Australians, with a total of 1.6 million Australians working in farming, agriculture and related industries.
+Agriculture is also the livelihood of thousands of Australians, with almost 300,000 Australians working in farming, agriculture and related industries.

 The industry is connected to many other segments of the economy, with successful agricultural production improving the economy as a whole (in fact, agriculture contributes to 3% of Australia’s GDP).
 On top of this, Australia is a significant world producer of many products like dairy, wool and beef, known for the incredible quality of our products.

 At the same time, there is a growing need for sustainable agriculture and food production, and concerns are arising about Australia’s ability to thrive under the effects of droughts and competitive global agronomy.
 New approaches are needed to not only sustain Australia’s agricultural industry but preserve it for future generations.

 So how can young people interested in agriculture ensure they keep up with all the changes and challenges and use their passion and skills to contribute to the nation’s economy and wellbeing?

 First, it’s worth familiarising yourself with the sheer diversity of Australian agriculture.
 A career in agriculture can involve sustainable development of the land, natural resource management, improving the health and wellbeing of Australian citizens, boosting the Australian economy through exporting in-demand goods, and everything in between.